CHF Canada has lobbied governments on behalf of co-op housing since 1968.

 - CHF Canada lobbied for federal and provincial programs that led to the development of more than 92,000 co-op homes in every province and territory.

-- The Agency for Co‑operative Housing, a co‑operative organization that provides program administration for federally funded housing co‑ops in BC, Alberta, Ontario and PEI.
-The agency was incorporated after a 10-year national lobby.
+- The Agency for Co-operative Housing was incorporated after a 10-year national lobby by CHF Canada.
+The co-operative organization provides program administration for federally funded housing co-ops in BC, Alberta, Ontario and PEI.

-- Help for leaky co‑ops in British Columbia.
-Working with the Co‑operative Housing Federation of BC, we are working to repair housing co‑operatives experiencing serious moisture penetration because of building envelope failure.
+- Help for leaky co-ops in British Columbia.
+Together with the Co-operative Housing Federation of BC, we worked to repair housing co-ops experiencing serious moisture penetration due to building-envelope failure.

-- Stopping the “clawback” of $535,000 for co‑ops in a dispute with CMHC, which had tried to take a share of net operating revenues from 57 Section 95 (56.1) housing co‑ops in British Columbia and elsewhere.
-CHF Canada’s effective defence sent the government a clear message about the importance of respecting its legal contracts with co‑ops.
+- An end to the clawback of $535,000 from co-ops in a dispute with CMHC, which had tried to take a share of net operating revenues from 57 Section-95 housing co-ops in British Columbia and elsewhere.
+CHF Canada sent the government a clear message about the importance of respecting the legal contracts with co-ops.

-- Winning a ruling that gave most housing co‑ops larger GST/HST rebates.
-Co‑ops that apply for and are granted “municipal status” can now claim back over 57% of the GST/HST they pay on the income-tested or RGI portion of their operations.
+- A ruling that gave most housing co-ops larger GST/HST rebates.
+Co-ops that apply for and are granted “municipal status” can now claim back over 57% of the GST/HST they pay on the rent-geared-to-income portion of their operations.